Depth3DLane: Monocular 3D Lane Detection via Depth Prior Distillation: Experiments

 \subsubsection{Three modules combination}

-To further understand the proposed modules, we evaluate the contributions of the \textit{Hierarchical Depth-Aware Head (HDAH)}, \textit{Feature Distillation and Fusion (FDAF)}, and \textit{Conditional Random Field (CRF)} modules within the proposed framework.
-As illustrated in Table \ref{tab:overview} we analyze their isolated and combined impacts: \begin{itemize} \item \textbf{HDAH}: Enhances depth feature extraction, achieving the highest standalone improvement with an F1-Score of 60.2, significantly improving spatial awareness across varying road geometries. \item \textbf{FDAF}: Effectively transfers semantic depth knowledge and captures richer contextual information, reaching an F1-Score of 59.7 and showing its importance in depth feature refinement. \item \textbf{HDAH + FDAF}: Achieves robust depth alignment and complementary feature integration, resulting in an increased F1-Score of 61.2.
-This clearly demonstrates the importance of combining hierarchical depth extraction and semantic feature distillation. \item \textbf{HDAH + FDAF + CRF}: Results in the highest overall performance with an F1-Score of 61.5, further reducing errors and underscoring the effectiveness of spatial coherence enforced by the CRF module.
+To further understand the proposed modules, we evaluate the contributions of the \textit{Depth Structure Deconstruction (DSD)}, \textit{Contextual Prior Injection (CPI)}, and \textit{Geometric Coherence Refiner (GCR)} modules within the proposed framework.
+As illustrated in Table \ref{tab:overview}, we analyze their isolated and combined impacts: \begin{itemize} \item \textbf{DSD}: Enhances depth feature extraction, achieving the highest standalone improvement with an F1-Score of 60.9, significantly improving spatial awareness across varying road geometries. \item \textbf{CPI}: Effectively transfers semantic depth knowledge and captures richer contextual information, reaching an F1-Score of 60.6 and showing its importance in depth feature refinement. \item \textbf{DSD + CPI}: Achieves robust depth alignment and complementary feature integration, resulting in an increased F1-Score of 61.3.
+This clearly demonstrates the importance of combining hierarchical depth extraction and semantic feature distillation. \item \textbf{DSD + CPI + GCR}: Results in the highest overall performance with an F1-Score of 61.5, further reducing errors and underscoring the effectiveness of spatial coherence enforced by the GCR module. \end{itemize}